-- 6.140 Planning plays an important role in helping residents live longer and healthier lives.
+- 6.153 Planning plays an important role in helping residents live longer and healthier lives.
 The relationship between different land-uses has a strong influence on people's lifestyles.
 Movement and connection not only provide the essential structure of form and place, but also helps to support healthy living.
-This was recognised in the joint report 'Integrating health in urban and territorial planning' issued by UN-Habitat and the World Health Organisation in May 2020. - 6.1406.141 According to PHE as little as 30 minutes of moderate exercise each day, including brisk walking, can bring about significant health benefits.
+This was recognised in the joint report 'Integrating health in urban and territorial planning' issued by UN-Habitat and the World Health Organisation in May 2020. - 6.154 According to PHE as little as 30 minutes of moderate exercise each day, including brisk walking, can bring about significant health benefits.
 Development can help to create safe and attractive routes for walking and cycling, which will help to reduce the need to travel by car.
 In turn, this reduces the risk posed by allergies and ailments associated with air pollution.
-It also cuts down the stress and health risks linked with travelling in heavy traffic. - 6.142 Planning policy seeks to address health concerns from many different perspectives and joint working is essential to help achieve positive health outcomes. - 6.143 The PHE 'whole systems approach' to obesity acknowledges the multidisciplinary nature of health interventions.
-Policy SP10 recognises that the Local Plan seeks improve health and reduce health inequalities through a wide range of policy interventions. - 6.144 An ageing population and a higher proportion of people with dementia (4.21%) than the national average (3.97%) are key concerns for Pendle.
-The RTPI Dementia and Town Planning Report (2018) states 'if you get an area right for people with dementia, you can also get it righ for older people, for young disabled people, for families with children and ultimately for everyone.'
+It also cuts down the stress and health risks linked with travelling in heavy traffic. - 6.155 Planning policy seeks to address health concerns from many different perspectives and joint working is essential to help achieve positive health outcomes. - 6.156 The PHE 'whole systems approach' to obesity acknowledges the multidisciplinary nature of health interventions.
+Policy SP10 recognises that the Local Plan seeks improve health and reduce health inequalities through a wide range of policy interventions. - An ageing population and a higher proportion of people with dementia (4.21%) than the national average (3.97%) are key concerns for Pendle.
+The RTPI Dementia and Town Planning Report (2018) states 'if you get an area right for people with dementia, you can also get it right for older people, for young disabled people, for families with children and ultimately for everyone.'
 To best meet the needs of people in later life older persons housing should look to reflect the principles set out in the report Housing our Ageing Population Panel for Innovation (HAPPI) (Homes and Communities Agency, 2022).
-These are based on ten key design criteria many of which reflect good design generally. - 6.145 Where screening indicates that a Health Impact Assessment (HIA) is required, the type of report to be produced should be proportionate to the anticipated impact(s) of the proposed development on health outcomes.
+These are based on ten key design criteria many of which reflect good design generally. - 6.158 Where screening indicates that a Health Impact Assessment (HIA) is required, the type of report to be produced should be proportionate to the anticipated impact(s) of the proposed development on health outcomes.
 Impact will be influenced by the focus, scale and scope of the development.
-There are three types of HIA:

-1. Desktop HIAs engage a small number of participants using existing knowledge and evidence to undertake the assessment of health impacts.
+There are three types of HIA: - 1.
+Desktop HIAs engage a small number of participants using existing knowledge and evidence to undertake the assessment of health impacts. - Rapid HIAs involve a brief assessment of health impacts, including a literature review of quantitative and qualitative evidence, and the gathering of knowledge and further evidence from local stakeholders.
+They usually include the

-&lt;sup>91 Building Better Places: Report of Session 2015-16 to (2016) The Stationery Office.
+88 Building Better Places: Report of Session 2015-16 to (2016) The Stationery Office.
 London.